General Elective Modules (AWPM)

 For all students of our Faculty all general electives for presentation techniques are blocked, because there is a core module Soft and Professional Skills in their degree programmes where these contents are taught.

 However, it is still possible to take these courses (only if places are left).
 A grade earned this way though is not shown in the bachelor’s certificate.

-The current blocking notice for the winter semester 2020/21 shows a list of all general electives which must not be selected in accordance with the Faculty Council’s decision of 4 August 2020.
+The current blocking notice for the summer semester 2021 shows a list of all general electives which must not be selected in accordance with the Faculty Council’s decision of 8 February 2021.